 When To Use Data Lakes instead of Data Warehouse

-A data lake is valuable when companies want to store big data and analyse it unsupervised.
+A Data Lake is valuable when companies want to store big data and analyse it unsupervised.
 It is also useful when the company has many different data sources.
-Those who need to analyse and understand data for a company that does not have any specific reasons for needing real-time data or legacy systems are not connected to the enterprise backbone.

 Data Lake Software